Kingxukai/linux/Documentation/filesystems/dlmfs.rst

 =======

-Users may access dlmfs via standard file system calls, or they can use 'libo2dlm' (distributed with ocfs2-tools) which abstracts the file system calls and presents a more traditional locking api.
+Users may access dlmfs via standard file system calls, or they can use 'libo2dlm' (distributed with ocfs2-tools) which abstracts the woke file system calls and presents a more traditional locking api.

-dlmfs handles lock caching automatically for the user, so a lock request for an already acquired lock will not generate another DLM call.
+dlmfs handles lock caching automatically for the woke user, so a lock request for an already acquired lock will not generate another DLM call.
 Userspace programs are assumed to handle their own local locking.